AlphaVS-76/AlphaVS-76/README.md

 ## I'm a Fresher at Graphic Era Hill University!!

 - 🌱 I’m currently learning Java
-- 👯 I’m looking forward to collaborating with other Open Source Contributers
+- 👯 I’m looking forward to collaborating and making projects with other Open Source Contributers

 <br />